 Kalapuya Ways Classroom Presentation

 Engage your classroom with our interesting presentation about the First Peoples of the Willamette Valley, the Kalapuya, with an interpreter and hands-on activities.
-Our trained staff has many years of teaching about this topic and the style is inclusive and respectful.
+This program is taught exclusively by Native American people and the style is inclusive and respectful.
 Our presenter will dispel myths and stereotypes and impart lasting impressions of dignity and respect.
-Our historical interpreters do not “pretend” to be Native.
 We will remind your students that the Kalapuya people are still here and reclaiming their culture, language and land.

 Our curriculum has been vetted by the Curriculum Specialist with the Confederated Tribes of Grand Ronde for cultural responsiveness.
 (2022 – 2023)